tylerbrockett/Alert-Bot-Reddit/README.md

 ***NOTE:*** For each of these fields (subject and body) capitalization does *not* matter, it will yield the exact same results.

 #### To subscribe
 Send a private message to /u/Alert_Bot with the body of the message specifying what you want the bot to look out for.
-Detailed grammar will be found at the bottom of this page (in the next few days, hopefully).
+The body of the message is what the bot cares about, so the following examples should be in the body of the message.
+The subject of the message can be anything, but I recommend making it descriptive to you, so you can see what the message is about at a quick glance.
 Essentially there is the subscribe action, and a list of parameters.
 Parameter List:

 #####Parameter Values
 ***NOTES:*** All parameters can be combined to form one specific, constrained subscription.
+Order of parameters does ***NOT*** matter.
 Also note that most parameters support a comma separated list of words or phrases as well, each of which need to show up in order to constitute a match.
 The nice thing about this is that the order of the words does ***NOT*** matter.

 * ***-title***
     * Function: